Two Weeks in Thailand: A Complete Itinerary

 Days 4–7: Chiang Mai

 Day 4 — Arrive, check in, rest.
-Afternoon: walk the old city moat.
-Sunset at Nimman — pick one of the specialty cafes for coffee.
-Evening: Wualai Road (Saturday market) or the Night Bazaar depending on day of week.
+Walk the old city moat.
+Afternoon at Nimmanhaemin Road — cafes, coffee at Ristr8to (from THB 100).
+Evening: Wualai Road Saturday market or the Night Bazaar depending on day of week.

-Day 5 — Old city temples: Wat Phra Singh, Wat Chedi Luang, Wat Chiang Man (1 full morning).
-Afternoon: cooking class — select one that includes a market visit (book the previous day).
-Evening at leisure in the old city.
+Day 5 — Old city temples: Wat Phra Singh (entry THB 50), Wat Chedi Luang (entry THB 50), Wat Chiang Man (free) — one full morning.
+Lunch: Khao Soi Khun Yai — the gold standard for khao soi, approximately THB 50 per bowl.
+Afternoon: cooking class that includes a market visit (book the previous day, from approximately THB 1,000–1,500).

 Day 6 — Elephant sanctuary full day.
-Book in advance (Elephant Nature Park or Elephant Jungle Sanctuary).
-Pickup from hotel 7am–8am, return 4pm–5pm.
+Book in advance (Elephant Nature Park, approximately THB 2,800, or Elephant Jungle Sanctuary, approximately THB 2,200).
+Pickup from hotel 07:00–08:00, return 16:00–17:00.
 This is the standout day of the northern section.
+Check availability for elephant sanctuary visits before arriving — popular sanctuaries fill up 1–2 weeks ahead during December–February.

 Day 7 — Day trip: Doi Inthanon National Park (royal chedis, summit, Wachirathan Falls — 8 hours).
-Or Doi Suthep temple (half day, ฿100 entrance) combined with afternoon at the Sunday Walking Street (Wualai Road).
+Or Wat Phra That Doi Suthep (half day, entry THB 100, songthaew THB 60 per person each way) combined with afternoon at the Sunday Walking Street (Wualai Road).

 Days 8–14: Krabi and the Andaman Coast